 There comes a point in your professional life when you start thinking about career advancement.
-It’s as inevitable as the sun setting to the west every single day.
+It’s as inevitable as the sun setting to the west daily.

-Asking for a promotion widely perceived as more of a risky confrontation than the next step of your career progression.
-With employees everywhere always having that understandable, yet irrational fear when it comes to how to ask for a promotion.
+Asking for a promotion is widely perceived as more of a risky confrontation than the next step of your career progression.
+Employees everywhere always have that understandable yet irrational fear regarding how to ask for a promotion.

-But if people were always too afraid to push the envelope when the time and circumstances demand it, we would have never moved past the stone age.
+But if people were too afraid to push the envelope when the time and circumstances demand it, we would never have moved past the stone age.

-But all that does is distort your plan when it comes to how to ask for a promotion.
+But all that does is distort your plan regarding how to ask for a promotion.
 Breathe.
-Calm yourself down and lay out all the factors involved and you’ll have a plan for a promotion at work without the many mistakes that usually come with the bundle.
+Calm yourself down and lay out all the factors involved, and you’ll have a plan for a promotion at work without the many mistakes that usually come with the bundle.

 How to ask for a promotion featured